Skip to main content

 A fresh CS108 battery wants roughly a 4-hour initial charge.
 The charge LED is red while charging and goes out when full.
 Seat the battery with its metal contacts facing down.

 2. In TrakRF, open Settings (left nav).
-You'll land on the Device Setup page, which has a Device Connection card at the top.
+The page has a Device Connection card at the top.

 3. Click Connect Device.

 4. Your browser opens the Web BLE pairing dialog.
-Pick your reader by name — it advertises as CS108ReaderXXXXXX, where XXXXXX is the last six hex digits of its MAC — and click Pair.
+Pick your reader by name — it advertises as CS108ReaderXXXXXX, where XXXXXX is the last six hex digits of its Bluetooth address — and click Pair.

 Chrome Web BLE pairing dialog showing a CS108 reader